 Hopefully, you’ve learned some useful tips for post-processing your headshots, whether you want to make your subject look younger, more energetic, or simply pop with vigor.

-These corrective procedures can be a simple way to improve your subject’s appearance.
-While the purpose of this guide was to show how to edit headshots in Lightroom, it can be used for any size photo.
+These photo correction techniques can be a simple way to improve your subject’s appearance.
+While the purpose of this guide was to show how to edit headshots in Lightroom, it may come in handy for any photo.

 And a simple photo edit can go a long way.
-From here onward, it’s up to you as the photographer and editor to use your own personal touch when completing each client camera test.
+From here onward, it’s up to you as the photographer and editor to use your own personal touch to pass each client’s camera test.
+Click the following for headshot retouching services.
+Good luck!